 Inspired by directors such as John Ford, Akira Kurosawa and Terrance Malick, director JJ Abrams has made a visually breathtaking picture, which has some great painterly shot compositions.
 The most striking example is the 360-degree panning shot that shows two characters on a mountaintop.
 The moment is a great cinematic example of the mythological heft of the saga.
 But the sound design proves to be The Force Awakens’s secret weapon as it punctuates moments with great clarity and weight.
 For example, Kylo’s lightsaber crackles with a terrifying unstable edge that fills scenes with a newfound dread and tension.

 Nevertheless, the picture is not without its problems.
 Despite the emotional and sweeping final act, the film fails to deliver an exciting and kinetic space battle in the vein of its predecessors, which is a shame given the set up for the dogfight in question.
 As well as the sheer rich cinematic moments that these scenes have yielded in the past.
 From the masterful editing of the Battle of Yavin in A New Hope to the ingenious opening tracking shot of Revenge of the Sith.
 Additionally, the film has some glaring plot contrivances that become obvious with even a passing thought.
 Moreover, the design and effects of Supreme Leader Snoke were underwhelming to say the least.
-To date, the character represents Andy Serkis’s least engaging and dynamic performance, which is a shame due to his previous magnificent CGI performances.
+To date, the character represents Andy Serkis’s least engaging and dynamic performance and a far cry from his magnificent CGI performances in the past.